How to Make Beautiful Puff Pastry Apple Roses

 When arranging the apple slices on the puff pastry, overlap them consistently to create a smooth and continuous spiral.
 This helps in forming a tight rose shape.

 To get flaky puff pastry every time, make sure the puff pastry is fully cooked on the inside before removing the roses from the oven!
 If after the first 30 minutes, the apples start to burn on top, move the muffin tin to a lower rack of the oven and finish baking.
-You can also cover loosely with aluminum foil for 10 minutes to avoid the apple roses burning on the top.
+You can also loosely wrap the apples with aluminum foil for 10 minutes to avoid them burning on the top.

 Nutrition Profile